Skip to main content

 Health and Safety Issues Concerning Red Tide

-Store-bought and restaurant-served shellfish are safe to eat during a bloom because the shellfish are monitored by the government for safety.
-Commercially available shellfish are often not locally harvested and, if harvested locally, are tested for red tide toxins before they are sold.
+Store-bought and restaurant-served shellfish are generally safe to eat during a bloom because the shellfish are monitored by the government for safety.
+Commercially available shellfish, if harvested locally, are tested for red tide toxins before they are sold.
+Watch the video Red Tide and Seafood Safety.

-Recreational harvesting of bivalve molluscs such as hard clams, oysters and mussels from conditionally approved or approved shellfish harvesting areas is banned during red tide closures; these organisms may not legally be harvested and, therefore, should not be eaten during any closure of a shellfish harvesting area.
+Your safest choice is to not harvest or eat molluscan shellfish or marine gastropods from red tide affected areas.
+In fact, recreational harvesting of bivalve mollusks such as hard clams, oysters and mussels from conditionally approved or approved shellfish harvesting areas is banned during red tide closures; these organisms may not legally be harvested during any closure of a shellfish harvesting area and should not be eaten.
 To determine whether or not harvesting of shellfish is permitted in an area, visit the Florida Department of Agriculture and Consumer Services, Division of Aquaculture website.
-Edible parts of other animals commonly referred to as shellfish (crabs, shrimp and lobsters) are not affected by the red tide organism and can be eaten.
-Do not eat the tomalley (green stuff, hepatopancreas).
-During scallop season, locally harvested scallops from open scallop harvesting areas are also safe to eat as long as you eat only the muscle of the scallop and not the whole animal.

 In addition, illegally harvested and unregulated shellfish are particularly dangerous and should never be consumed.
 For example, coquina clams and molluscan predators, such as whelks that feed on toxic bivalves, readily accumulate toxins in their tissues.
 An illegal harvest is a dangerous harvest.

-Yes, it is safe to eat local finfish as long as the fish are filleted before eaten.
-Although toxins may accumulate in the guts of fish, these areas are disposed of when the fish are filleted.
-However, it is never a good idea to eat dead or distressed animals, especially in a red tide area, because the reason for the animal's strange behavior or death cannot be absolutely known.
+Yes, if caught alive and healthy, finfish are safe to eat as long as they are filleted, and the guts are discarded.
+Rinse fillets with tap or bottled water.
+However, it is never a good idea to eat dead or distressed finfish (or any animals) from or near a red tide because the reason for the animal's strange behavior or death cannot be absolutely known.
+Watch the video Red Tide and Seafood Safety.

-Just like people, pets may be affected by the red tide.
+Just like people, animals may be affected by the red tide.
 If you live close to the beach, consider bringing outdoor pets inside during a bloom to prevent respiratory irritation.
 If you are at the beach with your pets, do not allow them to play with dead fish or foam that may accumulate on the beach during or after a red tide.
-If your pet eats dead fish, it may get sick.
-If your pet swims in the red tide, wash it as soon as possible.
+If your pet eats dead fish, they may get sick.
+If your pet swims in the red tide, wash them as soon as possible.
 Most dogs lick themselves after swimming and will consume any toxins on their fur.
+Watch the video Red Tide and Pet Health and see the Department of Health Factsheet for more information.